freetonik/Quantum-Computing-For-Software-Engineers/manuscript/book.md

 Imagine you have two threads in a classical (not quantum) program.
 You need thread A to finish writing to a variable before thread B reads it.
 If the compiler reorders your instructions for "efficiency," you could get a race condition.
 To prevent this, you use tools like mutexes or semaphores.
 These tools essentially tell the compiler: "Do not reorder operations across this point.
 All operations before this fence must complete before any operations after it begin."

-Recall the optimizations the quantum transpiler can do.
-One of the trivial examples we've discussed was removing two consecutive Hadamard gates because they cancel out.
+As discussed earlier, one of the trivial transpiler optimizations was removing two consecutive Hadamard gates because they cancel out.
 If your goal is to actually execute multiple Hadamard gates just like you wrote them in the original circuit, then you have to disable the optimizations.
 But if you want to keep the optimizations enabled for other parts of the circuit, you can use the Barrier gate to instruct the transpiler not to perform any operations across a certain line.

 So, to preserve the two `H` gates in this circuit: